 The results are listed by proximity to the search criteria.

-INDICATIONS FOR USE
+INTENDED USE/INDICATIONS FOR USE

-The WATCHMAN Device is indicated to reduce the risk of thromboembolism from the left atrial appendage in patients with non-valvular atrial fibrillation who:
+The WATCHMAN FLX Device is indicated to reduce the risk of thromboembolism from the left atrial appendage in patients with non-valvular atrial fibrillation who:

 - Are at increased risk for stroke and systemic embolism based on CHADS2 or CHA2DS2-VASc scores and are recommended for anticoagulation therapy;

-Do not use the WATCHMAN Device if:
+Do not use the WATCHMAN FLX Device if:

-- Intracardiac thrombus is visualized by echocardiographic imaging.
+- Intracardiac thrombus is present.

 - An atrial septal defect repair or closure device or a patent foramen ovale repair or closure device is present.

-- The safety and effectiveness (and benefit-risk profile) of the WATCHMAN Device has not been established in patients for whom long-term anticoagulation is determined to be contraindicated.
+- The safety and effectiveness (and benefit-risk profile) of the WATCHMAN FLX Device has not been established in patients for whom long-term anticoagulation is determined to be contraindicated.